KILTprotocol/docs/docs/develop/01_sdk/01_quickstart.md

 Therefore, let's see how we can retrieve the **service endpoints** of John Doe's DID and see if it links to any public Credentials for us to **query** and **verify**.

 We will keep adding code below what we just added.
-The code snippet retrieved the service endpoints exposed by the DID we found for `john_doe`:
+The code snippet retrieves the service endpoints exposed by the DID we found for `john_doe`:

 <SnippetBlock
   className="language-js"